Skip to Main

 Pamela Foohey

-Foohey has assisted members of Congress and federal and state agencies in the areas of bankruptcy and consumer credit.
+Foohey is a member of the American College of Bankruptcy and the American Law Institute.
+She has assisted members of Congress and federal and state agencies in the areas of bankruptcy and consumer credit.
 She has also provided expert media commentary for high profile publications such as The New York Times, Financial Times and The Washington Post, in addition to Bloomberg and National Public Radio.

 Robert M. Lawless